aymericzip/smart_doc_RAG/README.md

 ## Introduction

 Welcome to the **Smart Documentation Chatbot** repository!
 This project showcases a chatbot designed to intelligently navigate and provide information from your documentation.
-Leveraging OpenAI's embeddings, the chatbot efficiently indexes, searches, and retrieves relevant content to answer user queries seamlessly.
+Ever wanted to just ask your documentation a question like "Where is the installation guide?" or "How does this component work?" instead of searching through files?
+This project turns your docs into a conversational assistant using OpenAI embeddings and a vector similarity search.

 Whether your documentation is in Markdown files, stored in a database, or managed through a CMS, this chatbot framework can be adapted to suit your needs.